ARM-software/arm-trusted-firmware/docs/user-guide.md

     certificate generation tool to create new keys in case no valid keys are present or specified.
 Allowed options are '0' or '1'.
 Default is '1'.

+*   `SAVE_KEYS`: This option is used when `GENERATE_COT=1`.
+It tells the certificate generation tool to save the keys used to establish the Chain of Trust.
+Allowed options are '0' or '1'.
+Default is '0' (do not save).

+    Note: This option depends on 'CREATE_KEYS' to be enabled.
+If the keys already exist in disk, they will be overwritten without further notice.

 *   `ROT_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the ROT private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `TRUSTED_WORLD_KEY`: This option is used when `GENERATE_COT=1`.
 It
     specifies the file that contains the Trusted World private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `NON_TRUSTED_WORLD_KEY`: This option is used when `GENERATE_COT=1`.
 It
     specifies the file that contains the Non-Trusted World private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `BL30_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the BL3-0 private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `BL31_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the BL3-1 private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `BL32_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the BL3-2 private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `BL33_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the BL3-3 private key in PEM format.
+If `SAVE_KEYS=1`, this file name will be used to save the key.

 *   `PROGRAMMABLE_RESET_ADDRESS`: This option indicates whether the reset vector address can be programmed or is fixed on the platform.
 It can take